 If you've bought co-codamol from a pharmacy, do not give it to a child for more than 3 days.
 If they still have pain, talk to a pharmacist or doctor.

 If your child has been taking co-codamol for more than a few weeks, it's important they do not stop taking it without speaking to a doctor first.

 Taking more than the recommended dose can be dangerous.

-- they are seeing things that aren't there
+- they are seeing things that are not there